socalledsound/nu-scripts/week1/03-I-heart-react/w1-v-18 - EXERCISE -- Header + Heart Message with styling.md

      }

 [VO]
-with inline styling.
-We'll add the style prop and then the curly brace to let the interpreter know that what follows will be javascript, and then finally the style object.
-And we'll give that a key of background color, which we'll set to the return value of our getRandomColor function, and then we'll also add some more keys.
+And, finally, we need to bring them in to our HeartMessage component.
+We'll add the style prop and then the curly brace to let the interpreter know that what follows will be javascript, and then finally, inside that the style object.
+Pay particular attention to the double curly braces!
+It's weird, I know, but you'll get used to it.

+And we'll give that object a key of background color, which we'll set to props.col, and then we'll also add some more keys.

 (tlak about each key as you add it)

+[SC]

+[VO]
+et voila!
+You should see our heart message on the screen, and every time you refresh the browser it will appear with a new background color.

 [SC]
 CSS in javascript